 Tiering is appropriate when the sequence of analysis follows from an EIS or EIR prepared for a program to an environmental document for an action or project of lesser scope, as is anticipated for the subsequent phases of the proposed SBSP Restoration Project.
 The SBSP Restoration Project is being implemented in a series of phases over many years, on the order of several decades.
 The 2007 Final EIS/R covered the long-term and larger geographic-scale components of the project (i.e., the programmatic components).
-Therefore, this project-level tiered EIS/R tiers off the 2007 Final EIS/R for the SBSP Restoration Project as a whole.
-Each subsequent phase will require a separate project-level NEPA/CEQA impact analysis.
+Therefore, this project-level EIR tiers off the 2007 Final EIS/R for the SBSP Restoration Project as a whole.
+Each subsequent phase will require a separate project-level environmental review process.